mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

 `mkdn`, `mkd`, `md`.
 All Markdown files included in your documentation directory will be rendered in the built site regardless of any settings.

-!!! note
+NOTE:
 Files and directories with names which begin with a dot (for example:
 `.foo.md` or `.bar/baz.md`) are ignored by MkDocs, which matches the behavior of most web servers.
 There is no option to override this behavior.

 You can also create multi-page documentation, by creating several Markdown
 files: